tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 Faker provides an advantage over our [sequences](#sequences) example in that you aren't pulling from the same basic template.
 Instead, you are pulling from a large list of possible values.
 Even better, most basic data types can generate fairly complex sample data.
 For example, looking at how [names](https://github.com/faker-ruby/faker/blob/master/lib/locales/en/name.yml) can be generated, there are prefixes, suffixes, and middle names; these additional variations could help potentially catch issues if you were not handling them.

-Like all of our options so far, Faker does not provide the same level of scrutiny you would get from a property testing tool.
+Like all of our options so far, Faker does not go as far as what a [property-based testing tool](https://dev.to/jdsteinhauser/intro-to-property-based-testing-2cj8) would provide.
 Its goal is to provide realistic data, so you will not have test data that looks like someone rolled their head on the keyboard.
 That said, its realistic data is likely to provide more variation and randomness than you would if left to your own devices.

 ## Conclusion